🔎 [i]>Car & Motorcycle Research

 If prices have risen or fallen, note possible reasons:

-These notes will help you build clear estimates in Step 3 → Ballpark Values.
+These notes will help you build clearer estimates in Step 3 → Ballpark Values.

 3 🔎 Ballpark Values - [ i ]

-TL;DR: Create three quick value estimates — low, typical, and high — based on recent realized sales.
+TL;DR: Create three quick value estimates — low, typical, and high — based on comparable realized sales.

 📊 How It Works

-A clear range also highlights where condition, rarity, originality, or options may be influencing price.
+A clear range also highlights where condition, rarity, originality, specifications, or provenance may be influencing price.

 📈 Estimate Levels